James D. Rice

 C.V.
 Starr Center Fellow, 2007–2008

-Dr. Fredrika Teute dedicated her year at Washington College to writing a book on early Washington, D.C.
-“The Spectacle of Washington” uses the career of the novelist, journalist, and saloniste Margaret Bayard Smith, a little-known but important figure in the rough-and-tumble world of Jeffersonian-era politics, to explore residents’ attempts to transform the nation into a political – not just geographical – community.
-Editor of Publications at the Omohundro Institute of Early American History and Culture, Teute accepted a 2008-09 research fellowship at the Huntington Library in San Marino, California, to finish her project.
+Dr. Fredrika Teute dedicated her fellowship to writing a book on early Washington, D.C.
+“The Spectacle of Washington” uses the career of the novelist, journalist, and saloniste Margaret Bayard Smith, a little-known figure in the world of Jeffersonian-era politics, to explore residents’ attempts to transform the nation into a political community.
+Teute is the Editor of Publications at the Omohundro Institute of Early American History and Culture.